NarrativeScience-old/log.io/inputs/file/README.md

 Inputs are created by associating file paths with stream and source names in a configuration file.
 By default, the file input looks for configuration in `~/.log.io/inputs/file.json`, and can be overridden with the environment variable `LOGIO_FILE_INPUT_CONFIG_PATH`.

+Input paths can be a file path, directory path or a [glob](https://en.wikipedia.org/wiki/Glob_(programming)).
+Additionally, watcher options can be provided for more fine-grained control over file watching mechanics and performance.
+See the [chokidar](https://github.com/paulmillr/chokidar) documentation for more information.

 Sample configuration file:

 ```json